-Visit the John Grant Crabbe Main Library lobby and Grand Reading Room during the months of November and December to explore Appalachian Heritage in fiction and nonfiction hand-selected by library staff members.
-Featured titles include Bloodroot by Amy Greene, Jabyer Crow by Wendell Berry, and The Mountain, the Miner and the Lord by Harry Caudill.
+Visit the John Grant Crabbe Main Library lobby and Grand Reading Room during the months of November and December 2011 to explore Appalachian Heritage in fiction and nonfiction hand-selected by library staff members.

 Looking for a delicious pick-me-up during Finals Week?
 Look no further!
 Visit the Main Lobby of the John Grant Crabbe Main Library for free food while enjoying our great study spaces.

 Need a break from studying?
 Stop by the Noel Studio for Academic Creativity in the Main Library to help decorate our University Drive Library Entrance holiday tree!
-A station will be set up in the Noel Studio Greenhouse space with ornament-making supplies all day Monday, December 5 and Tuesday
+A station will be set up in the Noel Studio Greenhouse space with ornament-making supplies all day Monday, December 5, 2011 and Tuesd

 Charles Bracelen Flood, a local history writer who completes most of his research from an office in the John Grant Crabbe Main Library, is receiving much attention for his most recent publication, Grant's Final Victory: Ulysses S.

-In celebration of the Thanksgiving holiday, the John Grant Crabbe Main Library will close at noon on Wednesday, November 23 and will re-open with regular operating hours on Sunday, November 27.
-The Business Library & Academic Commons and Elizabeth K. Baker Music Library will also close at noon on Wednesday, November 23 and will re-open with regular hours on Monday, November 28.
+In celebration of the Thanksgiving 2011 holiday, the John Grant Crabbe Main Library will close at noon on Wednesday, November 23, 2011 and will re-open with regular operating hours on Sunday, November 27, 2011.
+The Business Library & Academic Commons and Elizabeth K.

-everal EKU Libraries' staff members have pledged to participate in Movember, the campaign to not shave moustaches throughout the month of November to spread awareness for men's health, specifically prostate cancer and other cancers affecting men.
-Visitors to the Main Library have the opportunity to participate in Movember as we
+Several EKU Libraries' staff members have pledged to participate in Movember 2011, the campaign to not shave moustaches throughout the month of November to spread awareness for men's health, specifically prostate cancer and other cancers affecting men.
+Visitors to the Main Library have the opportunity to participate in Mov

 Among its efforts to nourish collegial dialogue across disciplinary boundaries among faculty and students, EKU Libraries are hosting hour-long, informally moderated colloquiums; each colloquium session is devoted to text, video or audio material chosen by a faculty member who moderates the discussion.